 All things considered, Lagaan is an epic winner of a sports drama, and manages to pat its nationalist pride without going too overboard.
 As an American, I can appreciate and understand national pride in film, but I also recognize the need for tasteful approaches to touchy subject matter and intelligent screenwriting.
 Lagaan walks a tricky tightrope in stretching an underdog story mixed with historical intrigue over 214 minutes, but as far as sports dramas go, Lagaan is a finely tuned one.
 It’s too bad the film’s visual flair and forgettable soundtrack hinder its presentation, yet Lagaan overcomes these and other shortcomings by sticking to the basics of strong characterizations, exciting sports-cinematography, and utilizing its charismatic lead to full effect.

 — However… visually speaking, Lagaan is dull.
-The score by Rahman is disappointing.
+The score by Rahman is bland, forgettable, and disappointing.
 Vivek’s character should’ve been cut entirely.
+Much of the film’s running comic relief misfires when it’s not coming from Aamir.
 The false love-triangle is a dud.

 ?
 Those damned whites!
 What a great line… can anyone confirm that’s what the actors were saying?
 I don’t trust the exact translations of my subtitles…